cnanders/matlab-hungarian/README.md

 		'cLicense', '2x33fy7' ...
 	);

-Fields / keys of structures use the Hungarian prefixe associated with the class of their value, as shown above
+Fields / keys of structures use the Hungarian prefix associated with the class of their value, as shown above.

 # Loop Counters